LucaLanziani/personal-site-hugo/content/posts/2021/10/genesis.md

 I suppose you get my point.
-Yet, after multiple heads scratches, at least I had my stack ready, and I could deploy and destroy it reliably.
+Yet, after multiple painful iterations, at least I had my stack ready, and I could deploy and destroy it reliably.

-That is if Terraform wouldn't fail because of some provider's bug, or the state didn't end up corrupted by a `CTRL^C` at the wrong time 😂.
+That was if Terraform wouldn't fail because of some provider's bug, or the state didn't end up corrupted by a `CTRL^C` at the wrong time 😂.

-But hey, it was five years ago, we were using Terraform 0.7.x,  and we felt pretty happy about it.
+But hey, it was five years ago, we were using Terraform 0.7.x, and we were pretty happy about it.

-Then the second request came in, let's build another Jenkins!!!
+Then the second request came in, **let's build another Jenkins!!!**

 And the path started...

 #### If you want to talk about the content of this post or if you want to know when the next post is coming out, you can find me on Twitter [@lucalanziani](https://twitter.com/lucalanziani).